This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 where id = {id};

-To create a flow, go to Flows window, click the +
+To create a Flow, go to the Flows

 Available transformations when the destination is a relational database